In this post, I want to share with you tips for selling on Etsy. These tips are based on what worked for me in earning my first 1,000 sales on Etsy.

 Promote Outside of Etsy

 Etsy has gained a lot of popularity in the past few years, which makes your chances of being found through Etsy search difficult at times.
 This is especially true if you’re in an over-saturated market such as jewelry.

 It’s important that you have traffic coming into your shop from multiple sources.

-You can promote your shop via your own blog (I highly recommend that you have a blog if you sell anything online), your social media platforms, and sponsored posts or sidebar ads.
+You can promote your shop via your own blog (I highly recommend that you have a blog if you sell anything online), your social media platforms, and paying for sponsored posts or advertisements.

 When it comes to promoting your shop, I recommend trying a variety of techniques in order to find what works best for you.

 The more products you have, the better chance you have of being seen and therefore making more sales on Etsy.